Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q2.
 Ad-Hoc Commands

+> this question helps you in setting up ansible lab but not necessarly part of your exam. this question regarding configuring ssh key and public key and copy the key to managed nodes, will not part of your exam because they already configured the root access to all managed nodes, but instead a similar question about configuring local repository using ad-hoc commands and bash-scripting could be asked.
+Please go to the following exam question for clarity.

-- \*\*step1: you should test ansible adhoc commands before writing the bash script, the command `ansible localhost -m ping` is usefull, use it few times against target hosts to verify connectivity
+- step1: you should test ansible adhoc commands before writing the bash script, the command `ansible localhost -m ping` is usefull, use it few times against target hosts to verify connectivity

 - step2: you should read and understand the inventory file, if you haven't wrote your inventory by yourself, then you can check the inventory file in this repository.